ajrcarey/pdfium-render/README.md

 This crate provides the following optional features:

 * `bindings`: uses `cbindgen` to generate Rust bindings to the Pdfium functions defined in the `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
+* `console_log`: when compiling to WASM, instructs `pdfium-render` to initialize `console_log`-based logging to the browser console.
+This can be used if you do not initialize `console_log` in your application.
+See <https://github.com/ajrcarey/pdfium-render/tree/master/examples/README.md> for more details.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `core_graphics`: links against the CoreGraphics library on macOS systems when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.